-While it isn't difficult to grow herbs inside the home, it can be tricky when it comes to two important plant needs:
+While it isn't difficult to grow herbs inside your home, it can be tricky when it comes to two important plant needs:

 Sunlight.
 When you consider that many herbs are Mediterranean plants, you understand why they need a lot of sunlight.
 To grow herbs in winter, choose a truly sunny window (southern exposure) that gets at least six hours of sun per day.